 - an introduction to Octave (or MATLAB).
 Users are assumed to be familiar with the basics of using Octave.
-If this is not the case, may I use the occasion for a shameless add for my lectures notes with an introduction to Octave: web.sha1.bfh.science/Labs/PWF/Documentation/OctaveAtBFH.pdf. - an introduction to FEM algorithms.
+If this is not the case, may I use the occasion for a shameless add for my book Octave and Matlab for Engineering Applications by Springer. - an introduction to FEM algorithms.
 The basic concept is not explained here, but many details are spelled out.
-I use some of the results in a class Numerical Methods for biomedical engineers at the University of Bern.
+I use some of the presentations for a class Numerical Methods for biomedical engineers at the University of Bern.
 There the main ideas of FEM is explained.
-Find the lecture notes for this class on my web site at web.sha1.bfh.science/NumMethods/NumMethods.pdf.
+Find the lecture notes for this class on my web site at https://andreasstahel.github.io/Notes/NumMethods.pdf.